Niklas81/mithril-interactive-tutorial/README.md

 ## Requirements

-The tutorial allows you to live-edit the source code with the inclusion of Browserfy, Watchify, and Live Reload.
+The tutorial allows you to live-edit the source code with the help of Browserfy, Watchify, and Live Reload.
 You will need `npm` to install these libraries.
 To maximize interaction, the tutorial relies on the `Google Chrome` web browser and the `DevTools` within.
 Firefox and Safari developer tools are not yet capable of live editing.

 ## Setup

-- clone the repo: `$ git clone https://github.com/pelonpelon/mithril-interactive-tutorial.git`
+- Clone the repo: `$ git clone https://github.com/pelonpelon/mithril-interactive-tutorial.git`
-- cd into the `mithril-interactive-tutorial` folder
+- cd into the `mithril-interactive-tutorial` folder.
-- install dependencies: `$ npm install`
+- Install dependencies: `$ npm install`
-- start the tutorial: `$ npm run tutorial`
+- Start the tutorial: `$ npm run tutorial`

 The Introduction to the tutorial explains how to set up the browser window and DevTools in a vertically split window.
 This is the setup that works best for me, but arrange your dev environment however it's most comfortable.